Top Menu

 Keep that little trench free of debris.
 I usually scoop up all those little dirt pieces with my own hands.

 That little trench is excavated at the beginning of Spring every single year.
-Then, soil and grass seeds are thrown there on those bold spots on the turf.
+Then, soil and grass seed are thrown there on those bold spots on the turf.

 adding seed to the turf

-The picture below is how this area looked at the beginning of Summer last year.
+The picture below shows how this area looked at the beginning of summer last year.

 How to edge flower beds

-KEEPING THAT SHARP EDGE all year long is very simple too.
-Every time we mow our lawn we trim those edges.
+KEEPING THAT SHARP EDGE all year long is very simple, too.
+We trim the edges every time we mow our lawn.

-Last year I did an entire blog post about this, it's easy and it goes fast!
+Last year, I did an entire blog post about this; it's easy and goes fast!

 Ryobi trimmer